 And who could forget the Pizza Hut Works’ restaurant that were much like Sizzler, except they had pizza?
 They were a family favourite.
 Are you seeing a theme here?

-Nothing could beat Sizzler, however, and while they’re still around, they are shutting their doors in some locations, signalling the end of an era.
+Nothing could surpass Sizzler, but alas, the once-thriving establishment has closed its doors, marking the conclusion of an era.
 Luckily we have our RSLs, and their fabulously cheap roast meals.
 Many members attest it’s cheaper to eat there regularly than make the meal at home, and we’d have to agree.

 But one thing we know for sure is that that big celebration of average food seems to be lost.
 That big, fun meal with everyone at a table together has been replaced by more intimate meals, or taken away by high prices and lack of interest.